andresebr/kumodd/README.md

     kumodd.py -csv ./filelist-username.csv

+## Duplicate File Names

+Google Drive folders can hold duplicate file names that are differentiated by their version number.
+Unix and Windows file systems require filenames within a folder are unique.
+So, in order to save various version of a given file, kumodd appends '(version)' before the extension.
+For example: ./My Drive/Untitled document(12).pdf

 ## Time Stamps

 As a convenience, kumodd sets the time stamps of files that are exported.
 However, due